 Do we have to tow, launch and retrieve the hire boat ourselves?
 All boat hire prices listed above are for tow & go pricing.
 You need to tow, reverse, launch, tie up, park, get your car, reverse, winch on the boat, and refuel it from the servo.
 It sounds like a lot, however, it's not really.
 The boat is plastic, so it's heavy, and you will need a little bit of strength for launching and retrieving.
 You will require a 50mm tow ball.
 We use a 7pin flat plug.
 Please advise if you require an adaptor.
 We may be able to help. :)

 Can you launch and retrieve the hire boat for us?
 Absolutely.
 We can do all of the hard stuff so all you have to do is walk on, and walk off the boat from the pontoon.
 We even refuel the boat, and all of this is just an extra $70 for half or full day, or an extra $65 per day for multiday WOWO service.

 Can we use the hire boats at night?
 Boats are permitted to be used during daylight hours only.
 This is a requirement of both AMSA and our insurance, which covers you should something go wrong.

 Breezy to really breezy/windy: (20-25 knots) Stick to the creeks around the Lucinda boat ramp at Dungeness.
-(Circled in red above) There's a lot of snags, junctions and good fish to target with the protection of the mangroves from the wind.
-Or tow the boat to Taylors Beach, Mona boat ramp or Fishers Creek.
-Check tide suitability.
+There's a lot of snags, junctions and good fish to target with the protection of the mangroves from the wind.

 Information on the map above:

-The yellow and red circles can be accessed whether it's breezy, windy, or not.
+The white circle with the green tick can be accessed whether it's breezy, windy, or not, and in any tide.

 Note: All hirer's/drivers must be at least 18 years old, show relevant identification, and agree to boat hire terms & conditions, at the safety brief and handover.